-- Grilling the zucchini halves just until tender creates extra flavor, which is always a good thing; so I get out my grill pan and grill ’em up before filling the cavities, and finishing things up.
+- Grilling the zucchini halves just until tender creates extra flavor, which is always a good thing; so I get out my grill pan and grill ’em up before stuffing.

-- Before I serve the zucchini boats, I give each a generous spoonful or two of that delicious fire-roasted sauce and a sprinkle of fresh basil.
+- When I’m ready to serve the zucchini boats, I give each a generous spoonful or two of that delicious fire-roasted sauce and a sprinkle of fresh basil.

 by Ingrid Beer